astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 `[x].` notation I use.
 Then, we can use contextual types \citep{nanevski2008contextual} for the type of those open terms.

 STUDENT.
 Good thing I've already printed the paper out. (...)
 OK, so it says here that we can use contextual types to record, at the type level, the context that open terms depend on.
-So let's say, an open `stlc.term` of type $t$ that mentions variables of a $\Phi$ context would have a contextual type of the form $[\Phi] t$.
+So let's say an open `stlc.term` of type $t$ that mentions variables of a $\Phi$ context would have a contextual type of the form $[\Phi] t$.
 This is some sort of modal typing, with a precise context.